 Before you set constraints, you should have established dependencies between your planning elements.

 In contrast to activities, milestones do not have a duration; nevertheless, you can constrain a milestone’s start or end date and/or time.
 This is done the same way as with activities.

 You can set different kinds of constraints on planning activities.

 NOTE Constraints on single planning elements influence the whole project plan.
 It may be that you are not able to move planning elements freely along the timeline, due to constraints set on planning elements.
 If this is the case, InLoox alerts you to possible constraint violations with the symbol “constraint violation” in the planning list next to those planning elements that are affected.

-TIP For better overview, it is advisable to show the column Constraint Type and Constraint Date in the planning list.
+TIPP For better overview, it is advisable to show the field Constraint and/or the field with the symbol in the planning list.

 You can remove constraints by either: